looker-open-source/embed-sdk/README.md

 ## Demo

-A simple demo is provided in the `/demo` directory that uses a basic JS frontend and a Python backend.
-The example backend `demo.py` uses the Looker API to create a signed URL.
-The example backend `demo_self_signed.py` uses the embed secret and a helper function to sign the URL.
+A simple demo is provided in the `/demo` directory that uses a basic JS frontend and a Node backend.
+The example backend `server/app.js` uses the Looker API to create a signed URL.
+The example backend `server/utils/auth_utils.ts` uses the embed secret and a helper function to sign the URL.
 The instructions below are for the example using the Looker API.

-The python simple demo server does not support cookieless embed but alternative TypeScript backend is available which does support cookieless embed.

 ### Step 1 - Enable Embedding in your Looker instance